gromero/ecp5/README.md

 ulation example [t_port.v](/sim/t_port.sh) using Iverilog and then call GTKWave to show the result.
 It's necessary to have `$DISPLAY` variable set correctly.

+In order to run a more complex example, use the [uart_sim_tl](/uart_sim_tl.sh), it will compile an UART attached to a *wishbone* bus and write char 'A' (decimal
+65) to the bus so it appears on the serial / UART side.

 ---